Early Language Development

 Can Do Descriptors

-Understand what language learners can do at various stages of language development.
+Understand what young language learners can do in the early stages of language development.